Blastfighter directed by Lamberto Bava 1984

 Strap on the black leather gloves, kids, it’s giallo time!
 And it’s a reasonably sordid affair, too.
 As is the affair between high-school teacher Enrico Rossini (the reliably good Fabio Testi) and his student Elizabeth; this kind of sets the sleazy tone for the world we’re in, in this film.
 There’s nothing good about the context we’re introduced to; you can’t even rely on a good clean kill, if you’re going to get murdered.
 You’ll be killed, sure, but in a vicious, brutal, not to mention degrading, way.

-st as in Argento’s The Bird With The Crystal Plumage, the murder that sparks off the action in this film is witnessed, sort of, at the start of the film – and it is pretty repellent.
+Just as in Argento’s The Bird With The Crystal Plumage, the murder that sparks off the action in this film is witnessed, sort of, at the start of the film – and it is pretty repellent.
 This is one of those great moments of giallo cinema where the implied violence is so strong you actually think you see it explicitly.
 You get a fair bit of this in …Solange.
 We start off the film with Enrico and his young paramour, a student of his at St Mary’s College for Catholic Girls in London, getting to second base in a boat floating up the Thames.
 Just as he’s starting to map out the uncharted territory of her boobs, she happens (with inevitable giallo logic) to look up and see a long knife blade getting slammed viciously between a young girl’s thighs (ouch!).
 He doesn’t believe she’s seen this, being a bit more concerned with trying to nob her, and throws a bit of a tanty before taking her back to town, presumably with a terrible case of blue balls, given his rather cruel treatment of the poor young thing.
 But the murder did happen, and it’s the first of a few – and it’s the start of a number of cases, all related somehow back to the mysterious Solange (Camille I Spit On Your Grave Keaton).

+I think one of the elements of mystery essential to the giallo genre that’s so well handled in this film is that the title character is kept off-screen for most of its duration.
+You see the title, you hear the character’s name mentioned, but where the hell is she?
 Actually, when you even read the title, you ask yourself, what have they done to Solange?
 Given the kind of film this is, and that first kill, you can only assume that what ever “they” have done is very bad indeed.
 Enrico’s marriage sucks pretty hard.
 To call it a cold and unfeeling one is to put it mildly.
 His Nordic, if not positively Aryan-looking wife, Herda, he refers to as “piss elegant”, a phrase that made wine shoot out of my nose.
 True, she’s a bit of an ice-maiden, but he’s a philandering paedo, so should we listen to a word he says?
 Enjoying such matrimonial harmony, Enrico hears on the news about the murder and becomes a tad agitated.
 He goes to the crime scene for a bit of a look-see, thus implicating himself, in the eyes of the police as the story progresses.

 Anyway, the coppers have turned up to St Mary’s, as the girl murdered was a final year student there.
 The police rather inexplicably show the staff some crime scene photos of the poor young murdered Hilda with a knife buried deep in her vagina, and then fuck off for no readily apparent reason – wouldn’t they want to question her friends?
 Or the staff, for that matter?
 Or even explain why they’re showing them such horrid photos?
 There’s that giallo logic again…